hharryyf/gdl2qbf/README.md

 # Software for converting two-player zero-sum turn-taking GDL to QBF

-The converter will translate a two-player zero-sum turn-taking GDL to a QBF instance, the QBF instance is true if and only if xplayer can achieve 100 points in the GDL game no matter what oplayer performs.
+The converter will translate a two-player zero-sum turn-taking GDL to a QBF instance, the QBF instance is true if and only if the current player can achieve 100 points in the GDL game no matter what the other player performs.

 ## Contribution